 One veterinarian told me that the choices we make for ourselves should not be imposed on our dogs.
 How do we know that our dogs would want to be vegan?
 But another vet took a more practical approach by pointing out that dogs live under the rules of our household and that the only thing that is important from his perspective is that dogs receive proper nutrition, whether it’s plant-based or animal-based.

 The good news is that it’s easy to feed your dog a healthy and wholesome vegan diet.
 While you could feed Fido homemade food or many of the great vegan foods that you make for yourself, there is a much easier and more convenient route that also ensures that he is on a sound nutritional diet.

-V-dog makes and markets only vegan dog food.
-The company's food is sold online, and shipping is free.
+v-dog makes and markets only vegan dog food.
+The company’s food is sold online, and shipping is free.
 Several commercial dog-food brands offer vegan varieties.
-Dick Van Patten's Natural Balance offers a vegetarian formula.
-Nature's Recipe has a vegetarian recipe, as does AvoDerm.
-Although "vegetarian" is used in their names, all three products are vegan.
-Dick Van Patten's Natural Balance, Nature's Recipe, and AvoDerm offer their dog foods in both a dry formula and a canned formula, and they are available at most major pet supply stores.
+Dick Van Patten’s Natural Balance offers a vegetarian formula.
+Dick Van Patten’s Natural Balance and AvoDerm offer their dog foods in both a dry formula and a canned formula, and they are available at most major pet supply stores.

 And vegan dog treats abound as well.
 PetGuard offers two vegan varieties: Mr. Barky’s Treats and Mr. Pugsly’s Treats.
 Zuke’s Peanut Butter ‘n’ Blueberryz Mini Bakes are also vegan, and so are Cloud Star’s veggie, sweet potato, peanut butter, and molasses varieties.